jarviscanada/jarvis_data_eng_NissaElchhab/linux_sql/README.md

 # Introduction
 The Jarvis Linux Cluster Administration team (LCA) manages a cluster of Linux nodes at the Company (Jarvis Consulting).
-The LCA needs to collect data about the Linux nodes it's using, for multiple purposes, including documenting its assets as automatically as possible, nodes enumeration and monitoring, and in order to generate reports for future resource planning and provisioning.
+The LCA needs to collect data about the Linux nodes it's using, for multiple purposes, including documenting its assets as automatically as possible, node enumeration and monitoring, and in order to generate reports for future resource planning and provisioning.

 ## Overview and Business Needs